Tyulis/3DSkit/doc/BNTX.md

 ### BRTD section (BNTX Texture Data)

 This section holds the actual texture data.
-Each texture is aligned to the alignment defined in their BRTI and stored contiguously
+Each texture is aligned to the alignment defined in its BRTI and stored contiguously

 - 4s : Magic number ("BRTD")
 - I  : Unknown
-- I  : Section size (including the header)
+- Q  : Section size (including the header)

-### \_STR section (STRing table)

-A table that contains all strings
-The first string is always an empty string and is not counted for the number of strings

-- 4s : Magic number ("\_STR")
-- I  : Next section offset
-- I  : Section size
-- I  : <unknown>
-- I  : Number of strings in the table
-- (Then strings, number is defined just above)
-    - H : String length, does not include the terminating null byte
-    - n : The null-terminated string

-### \_DIC section (DICtionary)

-A dictionary used for fast name lookup

-- 4s : Magic number ("\_DIC")
-- I  : Number of entries

- Then a root entry, that is **not** included in the number of section.
- After the root entry, the actual entries follow

- - (Entry structure, number defined above + the root entry)
-    - I : Reference bit
-    - H : Left child node index
-    - H : Right child node index
-    - Q : Key offset, to the stored key name

 ### User data